chris-townsend/project-one/README.md

 #
 -   #### Colour Scheme

-     -   The two main colours used are Eerie Black, Smokey Black and White with the homepage and contact page containing a hero image.
+     -   The main colours used are Eerie Black, Smokey Black and White with the homepage and contact page containing a hero image.
      - The About page has a background colour of Pale Silver which I think works well with the image.
      - I used Alice Blue for the background colour of the form on my contact page.